 - Giving drugs to animals without keeping adequate records can constitute “insanitary conditions.”

-In the Michigan case, the court stated that administering drugs to animals without adequate control measures, including the failure to maintain adequate drug treatment records, creates a reasonable possibility that edible tissues from those animals may be injurious to human health.
-Both the courts in the Michigan and Washington cases agreed with the government that the dairies’ failure to keep adequate records of the administration of drugs constituted inadequate control measures.
-The courts found that these inadequate control measures created “insanitary” conditions and, therefore, adulterated the food under the FFD&C Act.
+In cases involving illegal drug residues in dairy cows, district courts have agreed with the U.S. government that the failure of a dairy farm to keep adequate records of the administration of drugs constituted inadequate control measures.
+The courts found that these inadequate control measures created “insanitary conditions" and, therefore, adulterated the food under the FFD&C Act.